sqlwatch/docs/faq.md

 If you have a busy server with lots of queries lasting over 1 second you may want to tweak the XES and increase the time to 2 or more seconds, or tune your queries.

 If you want to capture and analyse your entire workload, there are tools designed to do just that, such as [WorkloadTools](https://github.com/spaghettidba/WorkloadTools) by Gianluca Sartori.

+# How to reduce the SQLWATCH database size

+You can reduce the size by applying data and index compression.
+Please check the configuration section for details.
+Compression can drastically remove table and index size.
+> Please note that depending on the deployment method, the compression may be removed when upgrading SQLWATCH.
+This is due to the declarative deployment model where data and index compression is not enabled on the database project.

+The below examples show SQLWATCH database with 30 days worth of data on a server with 180 databases and 53000 (53k) tables.

+Compression disabled, ordered by Reserved:
+Data and Index compression enabled, ordered by Reserved: